Etchūjima Station

 Etchūjima Station (越中島駅, Etchūjima-eki) is a railway station on the Keiyō Line in Kōtō, Tokyo, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Etchūjima Station is served by the Keiyō Line between Tokyo and Soga, and is located 2.8 km from the western terminus of the line at Tokyo.
 Only all-stations train stops at this station.

 Station layout

 The station is located underground, with the station concourse on the 1st basement level and the platforms on the 2nd basement level.
 The station has one island platform serving two tracks.

 Platforms

 History

 The station opened on 10 March 1990.

 Station numbering was introduced to the JR East platforms in 2016 with Etchūjima being assigned station number JE03.

 Passenger statistics

-In fiscal 2010, the station was used by an average of 4,011 passengers daily (boarding passengers only).
+In fiscal 2010, the station was used by an average of 4,011 passengers daily (boarding passengers only).It has the lowest number of passengers among all JR stations in Tokyo's 23 wards.